-From 2010 entry we have introduced the International Baccalaureate Diploma instead of A Levels.
+Since 2010 we have taught the International Baccalaureate Diploma instead of A-levels.
 The IB embodies an entirely different educational philosophy.
-The A Level system tends towards specialisation whereas the IB Diploma has at its heart a more holistic approach.
+The A-level system tends towards specialisation whereas the IB Diploma has at its heart a more holistic approach.
 It believes in pupils experiencing a wider range of different subjects - boys will continue to study six subjects and must study English, Mathematics, a science, a language (possibly from scratch) and a humanities subject.
 It is equally important that these subjects are bound together into a coherent whole through a common core.
 This common core is composed of a course on the Theory of Knowledge (ToK), an extended essay on any subject and the Creativity, Action and Service (CAS) programme, whereby a student gets credit for extra-curricular activity.
 The school believes that this programme provides not only a broader, more interesting and exciting curriculum in the Sixth Form, but will be a better preparation for university and adult life.

 The entry procedure at 16+ consists of interviews, predicted GCSE results and a Headteacher's report.

 The deadline to receive applications for 2017 entry has now passed.